-Not only does it garner praise for its versatility, but also for detangling without damaging hair.
+It garners praise not only for its versatility but also for detangling without damaging hair.
 It feels sturdy and can be used on wet or dry hair and short to long lengths.

 Pricey.
-The bristles are somewhat short, but some users prefer this feature.
+The bristles are somewhat short, but some users prefer this.
 Not the best choice for wet hair.
 Tends to make hair look "flat," others are better at creating volume.

 Bristles are slightly stiff, and a few may occasionally fall out.
 You don't get to choose the color you get.

-Falls on the higher end of the price scale, and not practical for basic brushing needs.
+Falls on the higher end of the price scale, and isn't practical for basic brushing needs.
 It may be too large for shorter hair lengths.
 Occasionally sheds bristles.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.